sahlenlab/HiCapTools/README.md

 ##### Experiment File

 This file is required as input for the `ProximityDetector`.
 This should be in the BAM format.

+#### Output Files

+##### I. ProbeDesigner
+    1. ProbeDesignLog File : This file contains the message log from a ProbeDesigner run.
+    2. Probe file : This file is named in the format "BaseFileName.assemblyVer_chrN.RestrictionEnzyme.date.gff3".
+This file contains the probe information in the gff3 file format and is required as input to ProximityDetector.
+    3. Probe Sequence File : This file is named in the format "BaseFileName.assemblyVer.ProbeSequences.RestrictionEnzyme.date.txt".
+This file contains the sequence information of the probes.
+    4. Probe Design Summary file : This file is named in the format "BaseFileName.assemblyVer.ProbeDesignSummary_chrN.RestrictionEnzyme.date.txt".
+This file contains the summary information of number of probes designed against features.
+    5. Negative control Probe file : This file in the the gff3 format contains negative control probe information and is required as input to ProximityDetector.
+It is generated only when the "Design negative probe set option" is set to Yes.
+    6. Negative control Probe region File :This file in the BED format contains the list of restriction enzyme fragments for which negative control probes have been designed.
+It is generated only when the "Design negative probe set option" is set to Yes.
+    7. Negative control Probe sequence file : This file in the TXT format contains the sequence information of the negative control probes.
+It is generated only when the "Design negative probe set option" is set to Yes.

+`
+##### II.
+ProximityDetector
+    1. ProxDetectLog File : This file contains the message log from a ProximityDetector run.
+    2. Background Levels files : These files contains the values of mean and standard deviation for background levels of 'Probe-Distal' and 'Probe-Probe' proximities calculated from the proximities of the negative control probe set.
+A file each for 'Probe-Distal' and 'Probe-Probe' background levels will be generated for each input experiment file.
+    3. Probe_Distal Proximities files : These files are named in the format 'BaseFileName.AssemblyVer.chrN.Proximities.Probe_Distal.date.txt'.
+The file with proximities from the negative control probe set will be indicated with a 'NegCtrl' in the file name.
+The files contain information about the proximities with distal interacting regions gainst the Probe sets called from the input experiment files.
+The following information is reported for each proximity
+        1. Probe : Target feature, location in chromosome, type of probe
+        2. Distal region : location in chromosome
+        3. Proximity : Distance between interacting fragments, and Supporting pairs and p-value from each input experiment file.
+    4. Probe_Probe Proximities files : These files are named in the format 'BaseFileName.AssemblyVer.chrN.Proximities.Probe_Probe.date.txt'.
+The file with proximities from the negative control probe set will be indicated with a 'NegCtrl' in the file name.
+The files contain information about the proximities with Probe regions against the Probe sets called from the input experiment files.
+The following information is reported for each proximity
+        1. Probe region 1: Target feature, location in chromosome, type of probe
+        2. Probe region 2: Target feature, location in chromosome, type of probe
+        3. Proximity : Distance between interacting fragments, and Supporting pairs and p-value from each input experiment file.

+##### III.
+Common
+    1. Restriction Enzyme Digest File : This file will be generated if the 'Digested Genome File' field is left blank in ProbeDesigner/ProximityDetector.

 ### References and Acknowledgements